 STACKPOLE, nr Pembroke, SA71 5DF

 This traditional inn is a walker's delight, set in pristine gardens at the heart of the National Trust's Stackpole Estate and close to the spectacular Pembrokeshire coastal path.
 There's a rare George V postbox in the mellow stone wall outside, a survival from the time when one of the two original stone cottages was a post office.
 Nowadays the pub offers facilities for walkers, cyclists, fishermen and climbers, as well as those who simply prefer to relax and do nothing.
-Once inside, you'll find a slate bar, ceiling beams made from ash trees grown on the estate, and a woodburning stove set within the stone fireplace.
+Once inside, you'll find a slate bar, ceiling beams made from ash trees grown on the estate, and a wood-burning stove set within the stone fireplace.
 The pub's free house status means that there's always a guest beer from around the UK to accompany three Welsh ales, a couple of real ciders and a varied wine list.
-Local produce from the surrounding countryside and fish from the coast play a major part in the homecooked menu.
-A lighter lunch menu offers freshly baked Couronne loaves with an appetising selection of fillings that includes Welsh brie with locally cured bacon, and tuna with tarragon mayonnaise.
-Three-course appetites might begin with creamy Welsh blue cheese on bitter leaf salad with pickled walnuts and poached grapes, or smoked salmon on potato blini with herb crème fraîche.
-Main course options range from seared Welsh lamb with Moroccan couscous and tomato jus with seasonal vegetables; to wild sea bass fillet with fennel and saffron risotto.
-Round things off with caramelised lemon tart and passionfruit sorbet, or creamy rice pudding with cinnamon and apple.
+Chef Maciej 'Magic' Martyka oversees the creation of menus that use the best of local produce from the surrounding countryside and fish from the coast.
+Three-course appetites might begin with pork and apricot terrine served with home-made piccalilli, Welsh Telifi cheese rarebit with chutney and tomato salad, or Stackpole fishcakes with lemon sauce.
+Main course options range from roasted butternut squash stuffed with root vegetables, Drewi Sant (a soft cheese washed with mead) and rosemary; to traditional cottage pie served with seasonal vegetables and gravy.
+Round things off with apple and sultana crème brûlée, steamed syrup sponge pudding with custard, or a rich chocolate brownie with chocolate sauce and vanilla ice cream.
+Walkers may enjoy the 'Walkers lunch', a selection of cheeses, ham, pickles, salad and bread.